Last updated on June 3rd, 2023 at 02:07 pm

 98. Moonlight (2016)

-The 2016 film Moonlight is a coming-of-age film which tells the story of a young African American man named Chiron and his journey from childhood to adulthood as he wrestles with his sexuality and drug-addicted mother.
-Each focusing on a different stage, the film is divided into three parts.
-It is a representation of the black LGBTQ+ experience which won three Academy Awards in 2017, including Best Picture.
+The 2016 American coming-of-age film Moonlight is a story of a young African American man named Chiron and his journey from childhood to adulthood as he grapples with his sexuality and drug-addicted mother.
+The film is divided into three parts, each focusing on a different stage in Chiron’s life, and was praised for its lyrical and emotive storytelling, strong performances, and its honest and nuanced representation of the black LGBTQ+ experience.

 99. Green Book (2018)

-Green Book 2018 is an American biographical comedy-drama film that shows the story of an Italian-American bouncer, Tony Lip Vallelonga, who is hired to drive and provide security for Dr. Don Shirley, an African-American classical pianist, on a concert tour in the Deep South.
-The film is named after The Negro Motorist Green Book, a real-life guidebook for African-American travellers during the era of segregation.
-Read the article
+Green Book is a 2018 American biographical comedy-drama film that follows the story of an Italian-American bouncer, Tony Lip Vallelonga, who is hired to drive and provide security for Dr. Don Shirley, an African-American classical pianist, on a concert tour in the Deep South.
+It won three Academy Awards, including Best Picture and Best Supporting Actor for Ali.
+Read more.

 100. Parasite (2019)

-Parasite is a 2019 South Korean black comedy thriller film that follows the story of the Kim family, who are struggling to make ends meet and become employed by the wealthy Park family.
+The South Korean black comedy thriller film Parasite is a 2019 that follows the story of the Kim family, who are struggling to make ends meet and become employed by the wealthy Park family.
 As they begin to infiltrate the household, tensions and secrets rise to the surface, leading to a series of twists and turns.
-The film received widespread critical acclaim for its social commentary on class struggles.
+The film received widespread critical acclaim is the first South Korean film to win the Palme d’Or at the Cannes Film Festival.

 101. Nomadland (2020)